By Pasi Autio 20th of October 2020 / Updated 2nd of September 2021

 No tornadoes are present in the database for 1980, but a little study from Wikipedia tells us that year 1980 was below average tornado year with 28 tornado deaths and several bad outbreaks such as 1980 Kalamazoo tornado outbreak and 1980 Grand Island tornado outbreak.
 In total the season had 866 reported tornadoes.
 So, the EM-DAT database is just missing all these events.

 Speaking of tornadoes, let’s see how much tornado data is available in the EM-DAT database:

 It seems that while tornadoes have been the issue in the USA all the time, only after end of 1980s there has been some level of data collection of tornadoes to the EM-DAT database.
-And even now only small number of tornadoes end up into EM-DAT database.
-I took year 2000 as an example: Based on EM-DAT there was 30 deaths due to tornadoes.
-But according to the Tornado season 2000 wiki page it should be 41.
+We also have tornado data available from NOAA.
+The following graph includes only the most violent tornadoes (class F3+):

 Also no wildfires are present in 1980 data for USA.
 More in-depth study would reveal some more wildfires, but at least Panorama Fire (1980) is missing from the database.
 In this fire 28,800 acres burned, destroying 310 homes and 67 structures, killing four people, and injuring 77 in north San Bernardino.
 Clearly an incident, which should be in database according to the entry criteria.